 - 1. T/F: The area between curves is always positive. - 2.
 T/F: Calculus can be used to find the area of basic geometric shapes. - 3.
-In your own words, describe how to find the total area enclosed by y = f(x) and y = g(x). - area enclosed by curves through integration with respect
+In your own words, describe how to find the total area enclosed by y = f(x) and y = g(x). - 4.
+Describe a situation where it is advantageous to find an area enclosed by curves through integration with respect